top of page

 day 15—u can’t touch this

-Daylene, if you're reading this, I encouraged Trent to let you know, but he insisted he was fine—it only required a Friday night trip to the Draper InstaCare to confirm it.
+Daylene, if you’re reading this, I encouraged Trent to inform you, but he insisted that he was fine.
+He only needed to visit Draper InstaCare on a Friday night to confirm it.

 On one of the high-speed runs, Trent closely followed me, capturing footage of my skis from various angles.
 We selected a fairly simple run for filming purposes, and I had joked beforehand that if anyone were to fall, it would likely be me.

-As we reached the bottom, I heard a loud tumble behind me.
-There he was, his left ski wedged awkwardly under his right knee, groaning in pain—but still laughing through it.
+As we descended, I heard a loud thud behind me.
+There he was, his left ski wedged awkwardly under his right knee, groaning in pain yet still laughing through it.

 I felt extremely guilty because it was completely avoidable, but I knew he wouldn't blame me.